Estimated reading time: 1 minute 30 seconds

 Traditional M&E companies are fighting back.
-Disney will soon be launching its own streaming services, taking content directly to the consumer and away from disruptors like Netflix.
+Disney recently launched its own streaming services, taking content directly to the consumer and away from disruptors like Netflix.
 In the UK, terrestrial broadcasters, such as Channel 4, BBC, and ITV are building out their own OTT services.

 As consumers increasingly choose more-personalized streaming services, so that they can more easily find the content that appeals to them, the M&E marketplace can expect to be more fraught with higher audience fragmentation and churn.

 With more consumer data available than ever before, M&E companies have been able to adopt fan-based models.
 Focusing on people’s interests, these provide an enhanced experience and a route to market for specific consumer tastes.
 Dedicated consumers already enjoy personalized experiences from esports (gaming), and Shudder (streaming horror films for a monthly subscription).
 Engaging higher-value fans helps differentiate the content offering by bringing together influential consumers that share passions and interests—and pay more for the privilege.

 There are 130 million different versions of Netflix—one version per subscriber—a level of personalization that’s driven by the platform’s recommendation algorithm.